 With tango dance halls, cemeteries, museums and historic architecture, Buenos Aires has enough attractions to keep you occupied for a month.
 That said, the soul of the city lies within its cafes.
 If you don’t visit at least one of them, you miss out on the essential essence of Buenos Aires.

 Even the local government wants to make sure that you do not miss these places of distinction.
 In 1998, they defined 54 bars and coffee houses as “bares notables,” a status based on the establishment’s unique architecture and historical significance.
 This award makes these bars, cafes, milongas and billiard halls eligible for government conservation programs.
-As of April 2013, Buenos Aires has 73 venues on its bares notables list; here are just a few.
+As of 2024, Buenos Aires has more than 70 venues on its bares notables list; here are just a few.

 It Began With Cafe Tortoni